 Times had changed.
 The late 60s felt a long time ago in 1978 and the ballroom was falling apart.

 It had been built in the late 20s primarily for skating but also to hold concerts.
-Back then it was called New Dreamland Auditorium and had a 5,400 capacity, it was quite a big venue for the times.
+Back then it was called New Dreamland Auditorium (which would've been a great name for a psychedelic venue) and had a 5,400 capacity, it was quite a big venue for the times.
 In 1966 Bill Graham opened the Fillmore nearby and would hire Winterland for bigger gigs such as one in September of that year featuring Jefferson Airplane and the Butterfield Blues Band.

 Cream played there at the height of their popularity.
 Three of the four live tracks on Wheels of Fire, despite being titled 'Live at the Fillmore' were actually recorded at Winterland on 8th & 10th March 1968, with only Toad actually being recorded at the Fillmore on 7th March.
 Winterland isn't mentioned on the sleeve notes at all.
 Odd that.

 Airplane's '30 Seconds Over Winterland' was another recorded there, and the 1971 double live by the Dead was also mostly laid down there.
 The Allman Brothers 'Wipe The Windows...' is yet another.
 There's a great Hendrix live album recorded there and of course, 'Frampton Comes Alive' was too, and last but never least, it was where The Band's 'The Last Waltz' happened.
 Sammy Hagar's 'All Night Long' was also laid down there, probably the last live album to be so.

 But by the time the Sex Pistols wrapped their US Tour there, the whole place was falling apart and was too expensive to keep fixing up.
 There's only so long punters will put up with roof plaster hitting them on the head.